silencesys/silentbox/readme.md

     <silentbox-item src=""></silentbox-item> <!-- Vimeo/Youtube preview or src will be used as thumbnail -->
 </silentbox-group>
 ```
-As you can see, both of the variants share some attributes which could be filled.
+Both `silentbox-item` and `silentbox-single` share the same attributes that could set.
+Furthermore, both
-Furthemore you can embed vimeo and youtube videos as src.
-If you leave tags without setting the slot
+elements accept viemo and youtube video links as source.
+If you don't specify the preview image, youtube or vimeo
-youtube/vimeo thumbnail will be used.
+thumbnail will be used instead.

+### Supported attributes

 | Attribute | required | type | Description |
 |:------| :------: | :------: |:------|